Speaker | Time | Text |

 How would you medically account for that? | ||

-I really cannot because the animals that the case that I did examine that was Pretty obviously Predator had a significant odor to it. | ||
+I really cannot because the animals that the case that I did examine that was pretty obviously predator had a significant odor to it, I can assure you. | ||

 So there was a normal deterioration. | ||

-Well for there not to be an odor, and I'm not a doctor, you would have to presume that a normal deterioration after death was not occurring. | ||
+Well, for there not to be an odor, and I'm not a doctor, you would have to presume that a normal deterioration after death was not occurring. | ||

-Well that may be a valid conclusion. | ||
+Well, that may be a valid conclusion. | ||

-I think that I have not examined enough animals at this site to really tell you from my own experience, but this is what I've heard, and I can only repeat that, but that's not first-hand evidence for me. | ||
+I think that I have not examined enough animals at the site to really tell you from my own experience, but this is what I've heard, and I can only repeat that, but that's not first-hand evidence for me. | ||

 All right. | ||